 This page contains answers to frequently asked questions.
-We have also published our responses to other enquiries received about the commissioning process.
+We have also published our responses to enquiries received about previous commissioning calls.
 This page is constantly updated – see the date at the bottom to check if it has changed since you last visited.

 Where can I find the terms and conditions?